The Nest

 You become a landlord the moment you start renting your townhouse.
 As such, you must provide tenants with an excellent superintendent to fix potential problems.
 If you’re not handy and don’t know how to unclog a toilet, hire a maintenance “floater” or a communal super who usually works for the entire rowhouse block.

 This is a necessity, as tenants have rights, too.
-Your rental space must always have hot and cold water, and the plumbing must work.
-You must also resolve mold problems, peeling paint, rodents, and bedbugs.
+Your rental space must always have access to hot and cold water, and the plumbing system must function correctly.
+You must also resolve issues with mold, peeling paint, rodents, and bedbugs.

 RSS Feed